gtshinde/Tata_Group_Simulation_Project/README.md

 - Netherlands leads with $285K in revenue (200,937 units sold)

 *Recommendation*: These countries represent key markets for growth and should be prioritized for marketing and sales efforts.

+**Top Customers**

+*Insights*:
+- Customer 14646 is our highest value customer ($280K in revenue)
+- Customer 18102 follows at $260K
+- Customer 17450 ranks third with $195K

+*Recommendation*: Personalized engagement and loyalty programs can help retain these high-value customers.

+**Product Demand by Country**

+*Insights*:
+- Netherlands shows highest product demand
+- Ireland and Germany demonstrate strong market presence
+- Emerging markets like Spain and Switzerland show promising growth potential

+*Recommendation*:
+Expansion Opportunities:
+- Focus on strengthening presence in top 3 markets
+- Consider infrastructure investment in emerging markets
+- Develop market-specific strategies for each region